devkokov/get-chem/README.md

 ```
 Generates Var1 values 1, 1.5, 2, 2.5, 3

-### Benchmark dataset
+### Benchmark data set

-By default, the benchmark dataset is in `config/benchmark.csv`.
+By default, the benchmark data set is in `config/benchmark.csv`.
 The format of the CSV should be as follows:
 - 'Name' column
 - A column for each of the `input_variables` as defined in `config/get-chem.ini`
 - A column for each of the `output_variables` as defined in `config/get-chem.ini`

 ### WEKA Models

 By default, the trained (and serialised!)
 WEKA models should be placed in `library/WEKA/`.
-Note that the filenames of the models should match the `output_variables` defined in `get-chem.ini`.
+Note that the file names of the models should match the `output_variables` defined in `get-chem.ini`.
 These are case-sensitive.
 There should be a WEKA model for each output variable.

 Your WEKA models should be trained to accept a CSV input file that contains all `input_variables` as defined in `config/get-chem.ini`.
 The order of columns and letter-case DO matter!
 The last column in the input CSV will be different per model, as this is where WEKA will output its prediction.
 The label of this last column should match one of the defined `output_variables`.

 ## Usage

-1. Open a command line terminal and navigate to the directory where get-chem is isntalled
+1. Open a command line terminal and navigate to the directory where get-chem is installed
 2. Run command `sudo php get-chem`
 3. Follow the on-screen instructions